-Investing Lesson 3: Analyzing a Balance Sheet
+Analyzing a Balance Sheet

 Put another way, minority interest represents the minority stockholders' share of the assets and liabilities of a subsidiary.
 (A subsidiary is a company controlled by another company through ownership of at least a majority of the voting stock.)

-Beginning in the years 2008 and 2009, the Financial Accounting Standards Board (FASB) introduced a massive change to how minority interest was classified on the balance sheet by requiring companies to list minority interest under the shareholder equity section and not the liabilities section where it had previously found its home.
+Beginning in the years 2008 and 2009, the Financial Accounting Standards Board (FASB) introduced a massive change to how minority interest was classified on the balance sheet by requiring companies to list minority interest under the shareholders' equity section and not the liabilities section where it had previously found its home.

-While both positions can be justified (the old thinking was that minority interest was "owed" to the minority stockholders; the new thinking is that the minority stockholders aren't owed anything, they own it, so it is appropriate to label it as an equity allocation), I believe the move to the equity section is a more intelligent presentation of economic reality.
+While both positions can be justified (the old thinking was that minority interest was a liability that was "owed" to the minority stockholders; the new thinking is that the minority stockholders aren't owed anything, they own it, so it is appropriate to label it as an equity allocation), I believe the move to the equity section is a more intelligent presentation of economic reality.

-The best way to demonstrate how minority interest works is to highlight a real-world example from a company we've used several times throughout previous articles in this investing lesson, Berkshire Hathaway.
-Perhaps the most famous holding company in the United States, if not the world, the investment vehicle of billionaire Warren Buffett has made minority interest a key strategic weapon in its never-ending quest for intelligent acquisitions.
+The following real-world example demonstrates the workings of minority interest.
+Berkshire Hathaway is perhaps the most famous holding company in the United States, if not the world.
+This investment vehicle of billionaire Warren Buffett's has made minority interest a key strategic weapon in its never-ending quest for intelligent acquisitions.

 Buffett will find an attractive business, often family-owned or controlled by a handful of people, and then offer to acquire at least 80 percent of the stock.

-(The reason 80 percent is important is because that is the line at which the current corporate tax rules in the United States mean that the acquired business will be treated as a fully consolidated subsidiary and the parent holding company won't have to pay taxes on dividends from that subsidiary.
+The 80-percent number is important because this is the cutoff at which the current corporate tax rules in the United States mean that the acquired business will be treated as a fully-consolidated subsidiary and the parent holding company won't have to pay taxes on dividends from that subsidiary.

 In 1983, Nebraska Furniture Mart in Omaha, Nebraska, was the most successful home furnishings store in the United States.
 Its gross annual sales exceeded $88.6 million and the company had no debt.
 After noticing how successful the furniture business was, fellow Omaha native Warren Buffett approached the owner, Rose Blumkin, and offered to buy the company from her.

 Due to fights with her children and grandchildren, Rose leaped at the chance to sell the empire she had built from nothing.
 She had started with no money, had fled to the United States to escape the Nazis, and couldn't even read or write English even after becoming one of the richest women in her state.

-To adjust for this, Berkshire Hathaway had to calculate Rose's share of everything and put it under the minority interest section of the balance sheet.
+To adjust Berkshire's balance sheet to reflect this, Berkshire Hathaway had to calculate Rose's 10-percent share of everything and report it under the minority interest section of their balance sheet.
 Since this was before the 2008 and 2009 accounting rule changes, back then, minority interest was shown as a liability (debt) on Berkshire Hathaway's balance sheet.

-Today, if you look at Berkshire Hathaway's balance sheet, among its many minority interests consolidated under the shareholder equity section are the shares of Nebraska Furniture Mart owned by Rose Blumkin's heirs.

-(These days, Berkshire Hathaway owns 80% of Nebraska Furniture Mart and the Blumkin family owns 20% following the latter's decision to exercise an option to repurchase 10% of the company on top of the 10% they originally retained at the time of the acquisition.)
+Today, if you look at Berkshire Hathaway's balance sheet, among its many minority interests shown under the shareholder equity section are the shares of Nebraska Furniture Mart owned by Rose Blumkin's heirs.
+These days, Berkshire Hathaway owns 80 percent of Nebraska Furniture Mart and the Blumkin family owns 20 percent following the latter's decision to exercise an option to repurchase 10 percent of the company on top of the 10 percent they originally retained at the time of the acquisition.